 New Event Coming Soon

 MY LATEST RESEARCH

-Submitted to Frontiers in Psychology, coauthored by my graduate student Tristan Tibbe (UCLA), we introduce two bias-corrected bootstrap confidence interval methods for use with the indirect effect, describing their relation to bias assumptions made by the current bias-corrected bootstrap confidence interval and comparing their performance to existing methods used in the area of mediation analysis.
+Published in to Frontiers in Psychology, led by QRClab graduate student Tristan Tibbe, we introduce two bias-corrected bootstrap confidence interval methods for use with the indirect effect, describing their relation to bias assumptions made by the current bias-corrected bootstrap confidence interval and comparing their performance to existing methods used in the area of mediation analysis.

-Submitted to Advances in Methods and Practices in Psychology, in collaboration with my graduate student Jessica Fossum (UCLA), we compare power estimates from six commonly used tests of the indirect effect for mediation analysis, concluding that power estimates from the joint significance test, Monte Carlo confidence interval, and percentile bootstrap confidence interval are similar enough to not have to use bootstrapping for power analysis
+Under revision at Advances in Methods and Practices in Psychology, led by QRClab graduate student Jessica Fossum, we compare power estimates from six commonly used tests of the indirect effect for mediation analysis, concluding that power estimates from the joint significance test, Monte Carlo confidence interval, and percentile bootstrap confidence interval are similar enough to not have to use bootstrapping for power analysis

 Published in Collabra: Psychology, in collaboration with Dr. William Leo Donald Krenzer (Duke University) and QRClab graduate student Jessica Fossum, we explore how registered reports have been implemented at journals, explores the typical time to publication of the journal's first registered report, and common barriers in adopting registered reports.

 Published in Multivariate Behavior Research, I discuss three factors research should consider when selecting a design for mediation analysis: validity, causality, and power.
 Depending on the circumstance between-subject designs may have stronger validity than within-subject designs, and there are similar trade-offs with causality.
 In most cases within-subject designs have greater power to detect the indirect effect compared to a between-subject design with the same number of participants, but this not true in all cases.
 I provide an R script for conducting power analysis in within-subject designs.